 We use a number of trademarks and service marks, including, among others, "CUE Biologics," "viraTope" and "MOD," some of which are pending registration under applicable intellectual property laws.
 This prospectus contains references to our trademarks and service marks and to those belonging to other entities.
-Solely for convenience, trademarks, service marks and trade names referred to in this prospectus may appear without the TM symbols, but such references are not intended to indicate, in any way, that we will not assert, in appropriate circumstances, our rights, or the rights of an applicable licensor (if any), in and to these trademarks, service marks or trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.
+Solely for convenience, trademarks, service marks and trade names referred to in this prospectus may appear without the TM symbols, but such references are not intended to indicate, in any way, that we will not assert, in appropriate circumstances, our rights, or the rights of an applicable licensor (if any), in and to these trademarks, service marks and trade names.
+We do not intend our use or display of other companies' trademarks, service marks or trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.